 Caring for Your Smile in an Emergency

 Not everyone experiences a dental emergency, and some patients may experience several in their lifetimes.
 Like all emergency situations, you can’t predict situations that suddenly place your teeth and oral health at risk.
 For instance, accidental trauma can lead to several different immediate dental concerns, even if you’ve spent your life taking excellent care of your teeth.
-Fortunately, Dr. Browne and our team are highly skilled at providing immediate and expert attention and treatment for such situations, and we’re here for you any time you may experience a dental emergency.
+Fortunately, Dr. Browne and our team are highly skilled at providing immediate urgent care dentistry for such situations, and we’re here for you any time you may experience a dental emergency.

 What to Do in an Emergency